 It happens to the best of us.
-We all lose track of our fitness routine at some point.
+We all lose track of our fitness routine at some point, and COVID-19 certainly didn’t make it any easier.
 Life gets in the way and we lose sight of what our goals were and how to reach them.
 Here are a few tips and things to consider to get you back on (or at least start thinking about) the right track.

-1. Give yourself permission to be where you are right now.
 There is nothing wrong with getting off track and the sooner you can accept that it has happened, the better.
 Admit it to yourself, your family, and your friends.
 There is a great deal of power in facing the truth and letting it out.
-Recognizing and accepting where you are makes it easier to address the issue.
+Recognizing and accepting where you are will make it easier to address the issue.
 This goes for life in general, as well.

-5. Think outside the box.
 If you have trouble motivating yourself, think of possibilities that might be new to you.
-Join a charity walk, find a buddy to meet at the gym, sign up for dance lessons, take a spin or boxing class, or try a new sport.
+Find a fitness buddy, test-drive a new virtual fitness trainer, or try a new sport.
 Sometimes, stepping out of your comfort zone will not only open you up to new ideas, but you could also actually find yourself reaching your goals while having fun and making new friends.
 Win, win!

-Following the steps above, you’ll be back on your fitness routine in no time with renewed perspective and greater appreciation for yourself.
+Following the steps above, you’ll be back on your fitness routine in no time with a renewed perspective and a greater appreciation for yourself.
 The confidence and motivation gained by shifting a few ideas can be the difference between staying on track and falling off the wagon.
 Challenging times grow and stretch our resilience and, like everything else in life, it too passes!
-Be kind and compassionate—this time—to yourself.
+Be kind and compassionate to yourself!